Mexican SMBs Deserve and Urgently Need a New Financial Ecosystem to Survive and Thrive

 The good news is, there is a rapidly emerging financial force in Mexico and Latin America: neobanks.
 SMB owners are much better served by these modern-day fintechs that are willing and well-positioned to fill in those critical financial service gaps.
-My company, Oyster Financial, is a leader in this new breed of neobanks that put their SMB customers first, and we are passionate about empowering Mexican SMBs to succeed and thrive.
+My company Oyster Financial, is a leader in putting their SMB customers first, and we are passionate about empowering Mexican SMBs to succeed and thrive.

 For many small businesses around the world, a bank account is the equivalent of an engine.
 Without one, your business simply won’t run, and to run well, your account and all the related business services need to keep pace with your evolving financial needs as well as the daily demands of your customers, vendors and business partners.